BlueGlassBlock/cmdpal-rs/src/bindings_docs/IDetailsData.md

-The IDetailsData interface is used to define data in the Command Palette.
+The IDetailsData interface is used to define data in the details view of Command Palette.